onetimesecret/onetimesecret.github.com/_posts/technical/2012-01-25-good-passwords.md

 <p>What makes these passwords good?
 Well, they have a lot of entropy — upper case and lower case letters, punctuation
 and numbers — and they're something that I can remember easily.
 Who wouldn't like 99 cakes? (ignoring health concerns of course!), and The 5th Element was awesome!
-Now, ironically, these are now <strong>bad</strong> passwords, because they was suggested as a good ones on a blog with a focus on security!
+Now, ironically, these are now <strong>bad</strong> passwords, because they were suggested as a good ones on a blog with a focus on security!
 So, don't use them, but instead, use something similar that is meaningful for you.
 You try a couple of them, and use
 <a href="https://www.microsoft.com/security/pc-security/password-checker.aspx">Microsoft's web tool that checks password
 strength</a> to see if they hold up.